Grass-Fed Whey Protein - Explained

 What are the Health Benefits of Grass-Fed Whey?

 Grass-fed milk has higher concentrations of fat-soluble vitamins, including vitamins A and E, than milk from grain-fed livestock.
 Vitamin E is famous for its anti-inflammatory effect.
-Furthermore, grass-fed milk contains superior levels of glutathione and Cysteine, which is well-recognized for its anti-aging activity.
+Furthermore, grass-fed milk contains superior levels of Glutathione (GSH), Cysteine, and Phytochemicals, which are all well-recognized for their anti-aging activity.

 How To Check if My “Grass-fed” Whey is Real?

 Any protein product tub can claim “grass-fed” due to current regulations, so ask questions; otherwise, you may be paying a premium for false claims.

 With the deluge of sites and information celebrating in detail the benefits of supporting a Truly Grassfed Organization, predatory marketing has muddied the integrity of the “grassfed” Whey Protein claim.

 We estimate that 99% of “grassfed” Whey Protein labels do not source from grassfed dairy operations.
 The exact opposite is true.
 If 96% of milk in the United States comes from CAFOs, where force-feeding grain concentrates is the general practice, it’s reasonable to assume that a similar percentage of the whey comes from this milk.

 A good way to check is to ensure they are accredited.
 Here are some of the more common accreditations a truly grass-fed whey protein will carry in the United States.
 Grass-Fed Whey Accreditations List

 We believe our planet’s architect got it right the first time; A ruminant digestive system runs on organic vegetation.
 The optimal diet for cows to both produce the most nutrient-dense milk for their offspring and to achieve optimal health is fresh green grass.